prestononeal/sporting_goods_catalog_app/README.md

 # sporting_goods_catalog_app

 A web application that provides a list of items within a variety of categories.
-A user registration and authentication system is provided so that users can post, edit, and delete their own items and categories.
+A user registration and authentication system is provided through Google OAuth 2.0 authentication so that users can post, edit, and delete their own items.

 The HTML/CSS layout was borrowed heavily from [https://css-tricks.com/super-simple-two-column-layout/](https://css-tricks.com/super-simple-two-column-layout/)